Nathan R. Kitchen

 He chuckled and then said he could not see that I held any respect for the gospel or had a testimony because I was choosing to marry a man, contrary to the teachings of modern-day prophets.
 I told him that was an unfair judgement.

 “I hold one of the most basic tenets of Christianity,” I explained, “I have hope.
-I exercise hope that the children of God will someday be ready to accept LGBTQ people as full and equal people in the church.”
+I exercise hope that the children of God will someday be ready to accept LGBTQ people as full and equal persons in the church.”

 He said, “Even if the church changes sometime in the future and allows same sex marriage, and I suppose that it may, what you are choosing to do in this moment is against the will of God.
 That is a basic tenet of a testimony of restoration which you choose to ignore.”